The Best Plant-Based Salad Dressings

 • Generous salt and pepper

 Combine all the ingredients and stir well.
-This will make a generous half cup of dressing.
+This makes about half cup of dressing.

 Muhammara Dressing